Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Reading the Variance Numbers
+Reading the variance numbers

 Monthly income 6,000.
 Targets: essentials 50% (3,000), wants 30% (1,800), savings 20% (1,200).
 Actual: essentials 3,400, wants 2,100, savings 500.
 Essentials variance: +400 (overspending).
 Wants variance: +300 (overspending).
 Savings shortfall: 700.
 Total variance: 1,400.
-The household overspends essentials by 13% relative to target and wants by 17%, with the shortfall falling entirely on savings.
-Savings rate actual: 8%, versus target 20%.
-Meaningful structural issue that requires either income increase or specific category reductions.
+The household overspends essentials by about 13% and wants by about 17%, with the shortfall falling on savings.
+Effective savings rate is 8% against a 20% target — a sizable structural gap that suggests either income changes or category-level reductions are worth examining.

 Example Scenario

-Income $6,000 vs actual spending shows $1,400.00 variance from targets.
+Income $6,000 vs actual spending shows 1,400.00 variance from targets.

 Inputs